cocos-creator/docs-3d-deprecated/en/editor/publish/publish-wechatgame.md

     ![](./publish-wechatgame/detail.jpeg)

-> **Note**: If the cache resource exceeds the WeChat environment limit, you need to manually clear the resource.
+> **Note**: If the cache asset exceeds the WeChat environment limit, you need to manually clear the asset.
 And you can use `wx.downloader.cleanAllAssets()` and `wx.downloader.cleanOldAssets()` to clear the cache in **WeChat Mini Games**.
-The former clears all the cache resources in the cache directory, please use it carefully.
-While the latter clears cache resources that are currently unused in the cache directory in the application.
+The former clears all the cache assets in the cache directory, please use it carefully.
+While the latter clears cache assets that are currently unused in the cache directory in the application.

 ## WeChat Mini Game Subpackage Loading